-As Principal Certifier, Council will check that building work complies with the Development Consent, Construction Certificate, the National Construction Code Series (NCC), relevant Australian Standards and environmental standards of construction.
+As Principal Certifier, Council will check that building work complies with the Development Consent, Construction Certificate, the National Construction Code Service (NCC) relevant Australian Standards and environmental standards of construction.

-As Principal Certifier Council will endeavour to:
+As Principal Certifier Council will endeavour to: (i) Carry out inspections of the building work as specified the contract; in (ii) Advise upon when third party certification may

-- (i) Carry out inspections of the building work as specified in the contract; - (ii) Advise upon when third party certification may be required; - (iii) Advise upon the specific works to be completed or consent conditions to be satisfied before issuing occupation certificate(s): - (iv) Issue the occupation certificate, subject to compliance with the required provisions of the Act.
+(iv) Issue the occupation certificate, subject to compliance with the required provisions of the Act.

-Council may also serve notices and orders if there is a departure from the development as approved.
-Council may also issued Penalty Infringement Notices (PIN) if there is a departure from the development as approved.
+Council may also serve notices and order if there is a departure from the development as approved, Council may also issue Penalty Infringement Notices (PIN) if there is a departure from the development as approved.

-The owner will need to ensure that a sign is erected in a prominent position on the site showing the name, address and telephone number of the Principal Certifier.
+The owner will need to ensure that a signed is erected in a prominent position on the site showing the name, address, and telephone number of the Principal Certifier.